danxcraig/sociatall-astro/src/content/docs/market-research/research-sources.md

 :::note[Use of LLMs]

+LLMs have been leveraged to aid desk research (particularly in finding new sources of information) and to aid in creating coherent and readable information for this site.

-While LLMs have been leveraged for some research discovery, any data provided by them has been manually verified, vetted and source checked prior to being included on the Sociatall website.
+All data provided by them has been manually verified, vetted and source checked, prior to being included on the Sociatall website and original source referenced.

 :::